Constraints on dark energy from TDCOSMO & SLACS lenses: Results

 \section{Results}

 In this section, I present the constraints obtained on $\Lambda$CDM, $w$CDM and $w_0w_a$CDM using the hierarchical TDCOSMO likelihood and the full combination of data listed above.
 Given the smaller uncertainty on $H_0$ that comes from combining the TDCOSMO + SLACS lenses, I will only present the TDCOSMO alone results for $\Lambda$CDM, to demonstrate the replication of~\cite{Birrer:2020tax}.
 For the rest of the results, I will show constraints obtained using the complete TDCOSMO + SLACS dataset of 40 lenses.
-I used \texttt{GetDist} to make the figures and to compute the marginalised parameter values quoted in the text~\citep{Lewis:2019xzd}.
+I used \texttt{GetDist} to make the figures and to compute the marginalised parameter values quoted in the text~\citep{Lewis:2019xzd}. \nht{The dark shaded regions of the contour plots represent the 68\% confidence limit and the light shaded regions the 95\% confidence limit.}